BBQHK/nHentaiDownloader/README.md

 # nHentaiDownloader
-Manga downloader is a CLI tool for downloading doujinshi from nHentai
+nHentaiDownloader is a CLI tool for downloading doujinshi from nHentai

 ```
        _    _            _        _ _____                      _                 _